-Many databases and journals use e-mail alerts and RSS feeds to inform users of new content.
+Many databases and journals use e-mail alerts to inform users of new content.
 With most all alerting services, it is necessary to set up a personal account.
 There are a number of different types of alerts you can create in order to stay informed: